juhi-2272008/Python-tasks/README.md

 - **Task2.py** -> A Pyhton program that:
 - Takes the user's first and last name as input
 - Concatenates them into a Full name
-- Prints a personaized greetings message using the Full name
+- Prints a personalized greetings message using the Full name